The average weekly salary is currently £563 before tax (approx. $750)

 Scotland’s average earnings are the third highest of the 12 UK countries and regions - with only London and the South East having higher average earnings.

-Aberdeen and Edinburgh offer some of the highest average salaries in the UK - £38,036 and £35,784 respectively.
+Aberdeen and Edinburgh offer some of the highest average salaries in the UK.
 London is the only UK city where average wages are higher.

 You can find out about earnings on the office for National Statistics website.